Women in the House of Lords

 The first women in the House of Lords took their seats in 1958, forty years after women were granted the right to stand as MPs in the House of Commons.
-These were life peeresses appointed by the Prime Minister.
+These were life peeresses appointed by the Prime Minister, although countesses had appeared in medieval times.

 Female hereditary peers were able to sit in the Lords from 1963.
-Female Church of England bishops have been sitting as Lords Spiritual since 2015.
+Female Church of England bishops have been sitting as Lords Spiritual since 2015, although abbesses had appeared in medieval times.

 As of December 2022, women make up about 29 per cent of the members of the Lords, which compares with about 35 per cent of the members of the Commons.

 History

+The exclusion of women from Parliament is relatively modern.
+Thornhagh Gurdon, in his "Antiquities of Parliament," says that "ladies of birth and quality sat in council with the Saxon Witas".
+In Wighfred's great council at Becconfeld in A.D.
+694, abbesses sat and deliberated.
+Five of them signed decrees of that council along with the king, bishops, and nobles.

+During the reigns of Henry III and Edward I, four abbesses, were summoned to Parliament.
+These were the abbesses of Shaftesbury, Barking, Winchester, and Wilton.

+In a ceremony borrowed from Marguerite of Angouleme's creation as Duke of Berry in 1527, King Henry VIII made Anne Boleyn Marquess of Pembroke in her own right.
+This entitled her to sit in the House of Lords.